 Soaltee Hotel Limited (the Company or SHL) is a limited liability company registered with Office of Company Registrar as per erstwhile Company Act.
 Its shares are enlisted with Security Board of Nepal (SEBON) and listed and traded at Nepal Stock Exchange Ltd. (NEPSE).
 The registered office of the Company and the principal place of business is located at Tahachal, Kathmandu, Nepal.
-Since its incorporation more than 53 years, SHL has been catering the Tourism sector services with five-star quality hotel facilities and flight catering kitchen since its commercial operation.
-SHL has invested in two subsidiaries namely H I Soaltee Hotel Company Pvt.
-Ltd. and Soaltee Hospitality Ltd. for expanding its hotel business.
-Through Soaltee Hospitality Ltd., wholly owned subsidiary, it has also invested in Soaltee Sibkrim Hotels and Resorts Pvt.
+Since its incorporation more than 56 years, SHL has been catering the Tourism sector services with five-star quality hotel facilities and flight catering kitchen since its commercial operation.
+SHL has invested in subsidiary company namely Soaltee Hospitality Ltd. for expanding its hotel business.
+Through Soaltee Hospitality Ltd., a wholly owned subsidiary, it has also invested in Soaltee Sibkrim Hotels and Resorts Pvt.
 Ltd.

-SHL owns and operates a deluxe luxurious property classified under Five Star category by the Government of Nepal with business name and brand "The Soaltee Kathmandu" hotel at Tahachal, Kathmandu Metropolitan City ward No 13, Kathmandu, Nepal.
+SHL owns and operates a luxurious property classified under Five Star category by the Government of Nepal with business name and brand "The Soaltee Kathmandu" hotel at Tahachal, Kathmandu Metropolitan City ward No 13, Kathmandu, Nepal.
 The property (hotel) is owned and operated by the SHL.
 The Soaltee Kathmandu has 285 saleable rooms ranging from Deluxe, Club to Suites.
-Further, the Company also owns and operates The Soaltee Gate Gourmet an Inflight Catering Division under a Technical Assistance Agreement with Gate Gourmet Singapore Pte.
+Further, the Company also owns and operates The Soaltee Gate Gourmet, an Inflight Catering Division under a Technical Assistance Agreement with Gate Gourmet Singapore Pte.
 Limited, Singapore.

-The consolidated financial statements is prepared by consolidating the financial statements of Soaltee Hotel Limited (the Parent or SHL), H I Soaltee Hotel Company Pvt.
-Ltd. (Subsidiary with 99.63% (previous year 73.63% holding) and Soaltee Hospitality Ltd. (100% Subsidiary), collectively stated as "the Group" hereinafter.
+The consolidated financial statements is prepared by consolidating the financial statements of Soaltee Hotel Limited (the Parent or SHL) and Soaltee Hospitality Ltd. (100% subsidiary), collectively stated as "the Group" hereinafter.
 The Group's principal activity is to invest in hotel industry.
-The Group has invested hotels in Kathmandu and Nepalgunj.
+The Group has invested in hotels in Kathmandu and Nepalgunj.

-The Consolidated Financial Statements were authorized for issue by the meeting of the Board of Directors on 17 October 2022 (31 Ashwin 2079) and has recommended for approval by shareholders in the Annual General Meeting.
+The Consolidated Financial Statements were authorized for issue by the meeting of the Board of Directors on 17 November 2023 (01 Mangsir 2080) and has recommended for approval by shareholders in the Annual General Meeting.